Test and Protect

 - Use the Checkincognito system.
 It is used by many pubs and restaurants and is on the list of systems suggested by the British Beer and Pub Association.
 It is easy to use, and it will be a familiar process for most.
 In the highly unlikely event of nobody in a group having a smart phone, the group can record their visit from a PC at home.
 Everyone needs to check in.

-- All information about the training field of play – a present a single bubble - will be recorded on the Training Register.
+- All information about a training field of play – a present a single bubble - will be recorded on the Training Register.

 The important aspect is recognising the fields of play, and recording the bubbles.
 Those who do not provide contact details should not be allowed to participate.

 The objective in creating the bubble is to allow participants from different households to sail together.
 If you are sailing with someone from another household you should carefully consider the RYA guidelines on mitigation of risks on board.
 The guidance can be found here: https://www.rya.org.uk/SiteCollectionDocuments/clubs/RYA%20Sailing%20&%20Racing%20in%20Mixed%20Households.pdf